 It should come as no surprise that cannabis is a complex plant containing a wide range of compounds.
 Marijuana and hemp, the two well-known types of cannabis, have been widely researched and hundreds of compounds have been identified - some unique to the plant and others commonly found throughout nature.

-Some of the most abundant compounds in cannabis are cannabinoids and terpenes.
-These compounds, plus others like flavonoids and fatty acids, are undergoing constant research to discover their potential therapeutic benefits and applications.
+Some of the most abundant compounds in cannabis are cannabinoids (like CBD) and terpenes.
+These compounds are undergoing constant research to discover their potential therapeutic benefits and applications.

-Current research and anecdotal evidence agree that the therapeutic benefits provided by these compounds are superior when consumed in a whole-plant form, rather than as individual isolated compounds.
-Consumed together the compounds in cannabis offer synergistic interactions known as the "entourage effect".
+Current research and anecdotal evidence agree that the therapeutic benefits provided by these compounds are superior when consumed together in a whole-plant form, rather than as an individual, isolated compound.

 With all the research and evidence pointing to the effectiveness of a product NOT stripped down to a single chemical, you're probably wondering why isolates have become so popular.
 There are many reasons including:

-While many find isolates to suit their needs, the unfortunate truth is that often consumers are simply misinformed or uneducated about the products they consume and choose an inferior product.
-For those who use isolate-based products, it can be eye-opening to learn about the additional benefits consuming a whole-plant extract can offer.
+While many find isolates to suit their needs, the unfortunate truth is that most often consumers are simply misinformed or uneducated about the products they consume and end up choosing an inferior product.
+For those who use isolate-based products, it can be eye-opening to learn about the additional benefits consuming a whole-plant extract can offer!

 When a high-quality hemp source undergoes extraction in a professional lab, the resulting CBD-rich oil contains a chemical profile that reflects that of the original plant material.
 This whole-plant extract is known as "full-spectrum" because it contains just that - the full spectrum of cannabis compounds found in the hemp it was sourced from.